Best Ice Cream Shops in San Diego

 Cocobomb

 Get a taste of Thai-style treats at Cocobomb, scooping up bowls of paradise one order at a time.
-Their specialty is the coconut sundae: three scoops of homemade coconut ice cream, fresh young coconut slices and your choice of toppings (mango, jackfruit, palm seed, sticky rice and more), all served inside a coconut!
+Their specialty is the coconut sundae.
+Its three scoops of homemade coconut ice cream, fresh young coconut slices and your choice of toppings.
+Topping choices vary from mango, jackfruit, palm seed, sticky rice and more.
+This sweet treat is served inside a coconut!
 Get it with a glass of fresh young coconut water or their coconut milk frappuccino for the ultimate cool down.
 Sensing a theme yet?
-Pop in or catch them at your local farmers markets all around the city and experience the coconut explosion for yourself!
+Pop in or catch them at your local farmers markets all around the city.
+In short, experience the coconut explosion for yourself!

 Locations: Linda Vista + farmers markets in Little Italy, Ocean Beach and Hillcrest